wp-plugins/nextgen-gallery/readme.txt

 Before I start writing the plugin I study all image and gallery plugins for WordPress, I figure out that some of them are really good and well designed, but I missed a simple and easy administration back end to handle multiple galleries.

 = NEW in VERSION 1.0.0 for WordPress 2.7 =

-I'm waiting for the release of WordPress 2.7 to finally release the new version.
-This version contain the follow new features:

 * Templates : You can add custom templates for your theme.
 See here for some example
 * Media RSS feed : Add the Cooliris Effect to your gallery